 Even if you only have a tiny amount of geographical knowledge of the Middle East, the story of Exodus makes absolutely no sense from a literal perspective.
 Why in God's name did it take forty years for Moses and the Israelites to walk from Egypt to Israel?
 The logistics of that relatively short trek don't … Continue reading Why did it take 40 years to get from Egypt to Israel?

 https://pixabay.com/photos/figure-king-david-king-david-harp-510612/ In today's article, I want to take a look at the supposed lineage of Jesus all the way back to King David, the same David that supposedly slew Goliath in the Old Testament (Hmm, I need to break that one down, too).
 The Bible gives us this lineage in detail in the Book of … Continue reading The Son of David

-That is the sixty-four thousand dollar question, isn't it?
+That is the million-dollar question, isn't it?
 The basic literalist and fundamentalist is a firm believer in the entire Bible being completely literal and the inerrant word of God.
 Is that true?
 What do you believe?
-If you are here, my guess is that you already know the answer or you are on … Continue reading The Return of the Messiah – Is it a Thing?
+If you are here, my guess is that you already know the answer or you are on the edge … Continue reading The Return of the Messiah – Is it a Thing?

 The title of this article ties in well with the myth of Orpheus, a child of Apollo and the Muse Calliope.
 If you don't know who Orpheus was, don't worry, I'll give you the rundown on the story of this guy and the myths surrounding him, which have deeper spiritual and psychological truths that were … Continue reading Looking Back